-- Summary + Putting It Into Practice…
+- Summary + Putting It Into Practice

-Bad news, good news…
+Bad news, good news

-What is “leaky gut?”
+What is a “leaky gut?”

-The symptoms of leaky gut are similar to those of other digestive conditions like inflammatory bowel disease, irritable bowel syndrome (IBS), and celiac disease.
+The symptoms of leaky gut are similar to those of other digestive health conditions like inflammatory bowel disease, irritable bowel syndrome (IBS), and celiac disease.
 Symptoms can include diarrhea, constipation, cramps, bloating, food sensitivities, or nutrient deficiencies.

 Many of these gut and non-gut symptoms and conditions are linked to chronic inflammation, but more research is needed to understand how they are connected.